 Work at home options are becoming more and more popular with employees, but are these arrangements any good for employers?

-With a recent study finding that 91% of telecommuters felt more productive working remotely than in the office, it’s hard not to want to take this idea and run with it.
+Studies show that telecommuters felt more productive working remotely than in the office.
+It’s hard not to want to take this idea and run with it.
 But there are some key things to consider.

 Today’s employees love being able to make choices about when, where, and how they work.